valor-software/valor-style-guides/gitflow/readme.md

 #### Cons:
 * "Scary merge" - well-illustrated problem by Martin Fowler (look him up, he’s a cool guy), to avoid it keep semantic changes as separate branches (explained later);
 * "Afraid of refactoring" - semantic changes (refactoring, renaming) leads to "scary merges", so try to do it when code targeted by refactoring is not changed by any other branches;
-* Dependencies (libraries) update - makes Pull Requests view polluted by library files and in general useless, so keep these updates as a separate branches;
+* Dependencies (libraries) update - makes Pull Requests view polluted by library files and in general useless, so keep these updates as separate branches;

 ##Table of contents
 1. [Required reading](#required-readings)